BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 ### Examples of convergence

-Let us start with a simple example of convergence to types I and II to get a taste of how convergence to maxima works.
+Let us start with simple examples of convergence to types I and II to get a taste of how convergence to maxima works.

 #### Example 2.1.
 Convergence of maximum of i.i.d. exponential random variables to Gumbel distribution